-Restrictions related to the COVID-19 have different impact on different business sectors.
+In determining the appropriateness of the basis of preparation, the management of the Organisation has considered the impact of the COVID-19 pandemic on the position of the Organisation at 31 December 2021 and its operations in the future.
 The management believes that Pandemic has not had impact on the Organisation's going concern despite its effect on operations, cash flows and financial position of the Organisation.
 These financial statements have been prepared on the assumption that the Organisation is a going concern and will continue its operations for the foreseeable future.
 The management and shareholder have the intention to further develop the business of the Organisation in Georgia.
 Furthermore, management is not aware of any material uncertainties that may cast significant doubt upon the Organisation's ability to continue as a going concern.
 The management believes that the going concern assumption is appropriate for the Organisation.